Villylily/Dochacat/README.md

 Step 2 -- Go to extensions and click on apps scripts

-Step 3 -- Clear all text in the file then paste all of the DochacatV5.GS.code.txt file into the Code.GS and save it
+Step 3 -- Make sure that the code.gs file is blank if not clear it, then paste all of the DochacatV5.GS.code.txt file into the Code.GS and save it

 Step 4 -- Make a new html file and name it "Chat" (With cap)